Do You Know How To Disinfect Your Car Properly?

-With the public preparing to go back to work this week, we thought we'd put together a detailed guide on how you can make sure your car is properly disinfected for your return to work.
-As one of the safest forms of transport against the risk of catching Coronavirus, we urge you to keep your private safe haven as clean as possible during the global pandemic.
+We've put together a detailed guide on how you can make sure your car is properly disinfected for travel during the COVID-19 pandemic.
+As one of the safest forms of transport against the risk of catching the coronavirus, we urge you to keep your private safe haven as clean as possible during the global pandemic.

 As much as we do our best to socially distance and avoid direct contact with people, it's important not to let the virus find other ways of getting to you e.g through contact with surfaces.

 Our cars are small enclosed spaces where the risk of contracting the virus can multiply rapidly.
 Just think about the number of times you make contact with various parts of your interior, or worse, somebody else does...
 To ensure a deep and proper clean, you should disinfect the following parts thoroughly: